Luminova Framework

 The where method can be called when working with methods like: select, find, stmt, update, delete, sum, total or average.

-public where(string $column, string $operator, mixed $key): self
+public where(string $column, string $comparison, mixed $key): self

 Parameters: